blakegearin/bsymptote/README.md

 # bsymptote

-Generative art created with Paper.js and React.
+Generative art created with React and Paper.js